adobe/helix-rum-js/docs/STANDALONE-GTM.md

 ## Check if RUM was enabled on your site

-1. Navigate to your non Edge Delivery site
+1. Navigate to your non AEM site
 2. Add  query parameter `?rum=on` to your site.
 Example: https://site.com?rum=on
-3. Open browser console and check that ping messages are being written
+3. Open browser console and check that `ping` messages are being written

 ![ping-messages-in-console](https://github.com/adobe/helix-rum-js/assets/43381734/0a2f4b25-0198-41b2-b386-740489b1f7b3)

-4. Open the network tab of your browser and validate that ping requests using POST method to domain rum.hlx.page are being sent and that the response status is 201
+4. Open the network tab of your browser and validate that ping requests using `POST` method to domain `rum.hlx.page` are being sent and that the response status is `201`

  ![rum-requests-in-network-tab](https://github.com/adobe/helix-rum-js/assets/43381734/766f1c45-223b-40e3-ba57-1237f44c9c15)